 Business Climate Rating1

-Precarious financial situation
+A still unstable financial situation

-- Frequent breakdowns in electricity supply
+- Low investment, frequent breakdowns in energy supply

 - Vulnerable public finances, low level of foreign exchange reserves

 - Regional geopolitical tensions, persistent climate of insecurity

 - High external vulnerability, deteriorating balance of payments